Carbon Black

 - Lamp black: Made traditionally by collecting soot from oil lamps

-Tires: Carbon black is used to improve the processing, strength and durability important to tire manufacturing and tire performance (most notably safety), increasing tire life and fuel economy.
+- Tires: Carbon black is used to improve the processing, strength and durability important to tire manufacturing and tire performance (most notably safety), increasing tire life and fuel economy.

-Plastics: Carbon black provides color, UV protection and conductivity – power cable shielding or electrostatic dissipation – to plastics
+- Plastics: Carbon black provides color, UV protection and conductivity – power cable shielding or electrostatic dissipation – to plastics

-Food Contact Grades: Specific carbon black grades comply with stringent purity requirements for many regulated industrial or consumer plastic applications.
+- Food Contact Grades: Specific carbon black grades comply with stringent purity requirements for many regulated industrial or consumer plastic applications.

-Batteries: Carbon black improves electrochemical conductivity and charging characteristics in lead-acid, modern stop-start, and hybrid batteries – improving overall battery efficiency.
+- Batteries: Carbon black improves electrochemical conductivity and charging characteristics in lead-acid, modern stop-start, and hybrid batteries – improving overall battery efficiency.

-High Performance Coatings: Carbon black provides jetness for coatings, degradation protection from UV radiation and conductivity for coatings.
+- High Performance Coatings: Carbon black provides jetness for coatings, degradation protection from UV radiation and conductivity for coatings.

-Rubber Goods: Hoses, belts, gaskets – carbon black is used to enhanced mechanical properties, anti-vibration and conductivity of rubber goods.
+- Rubber Goods: Hoses, belts, gaskets – carbon black is used to enhanced mechanical properties, anti-vibration and conductivity of rubber goods.

-Pipe: Carbon black serves to protect pipes from mechanical degradation caused by harmful UV radiation.
+- Pipe: Carbon black serves to protect pipes from mechanical degradation caused by harmful UV radiation.

-Agricultural Irrigation, Mulch Films and Greenhouse Coverings: Carbon black enables more efficient and better farming through water management for irrigation, retention and UV protection.
+- Agricultural Irrigation, Mulch Films and Greenhouse Coverings: Carbon black enables more efficient and better farming through water management for irrigation, retention and UV protection.

-Automotive Skin Contact: Low PAH carbon black provide excellent UV protection for internal automotive components designed to come into contact with skin (steering wheel, gear shift, arm rests, etc.)
+- Automotive Skin Contact: Low PAH carbon black provide excellent UV protection for internal automotive components designed to come into contact with skin (steering wheel, gear shift, arm rests, etc.)

-Wire and Cable : Soot extends cable life and efficiency by creating exceptionally smooth and conductive insulation, conductor shield and UV resistance.
+- Wire and Cable : Soot extends cable life and efficiency by creating exceptionally smooth and conductive insulation, conductor shield and UV resistance.

-Wire and Cable: Soot extends cable life and efficiency by creating exceptionally smooth and conductive insulation, conductor shield and UV resistance.
+- Wire and Cable: Soot extends cable life and efficiency by creating exceptionally smooth and conductive insulation, conductor shield and UV resistance.

 APPLICATIONS OF CARBON BLACK

 Considering the properties and characteristics of Soot, there are a lot of applications in which Soot is employed extensively.
 Soot is mainly used in rubber production industries and non-rubber applications including coatings, inks, plastics, etc. It could be claimed that nearly 90% of Soot application is in rubber production with two main classes namely tires and mechanical rubbers such as hoses at automotive belts.
-Carbon blacks reinforcing properties improves the performance and lifespan of the rubber material.
+CB reinforcing properties improves the performance and lifespan of the rubber material.
 Its application in rubber is typically divided into and N100 to N900 series blacks where N denotes the nitrogen surface area.
 The impact of CB properties on the performance of rubber is as follows.
 The smaller the particle size, the higher the tensile strength and abrasion resistance as well as the reduced rebound and dispersibility.
 As the porosity picks up, the tear strength and conductivity increase with the consecutive decrease in rebound.
 As the surface activity increases the abrasion resistance increases along with an increase in the rebound and modulus.

 Almost 7% of CB is in non-rubber applications among which the widest applications are in plastics, coatings and inks.
 The other applications are in manufacturing batteries, toners and sealants.
 CB in these applications is employed due to properties like gloss, tint, blackness, ultraviolet light, protection and conductivity.
 Similar to rubber, the impact of physical properties of carbon blacks on non-rubber are as follows: As the particle size increases, the blackness, viscosity and ultraviolet protection ability, conductive and tinting strength increase.
 However, this results in a decreased dispersibility of carbon blacks.
 The higher porosity results in an increase in viscosity and vehicle demand.
 This allows reduced loadings in applications where conductivity is crucial.
 The increase in surface activity improves micro-dispersion and stability and reduces viscosity of liquid systems.